jspm/jspm.org/background.md

 <strong>Jarred de Beer</strong>

-Jarred works as an Algorithmic Trading Developer at Rand Merchant Bank focused on systems for risk reporting workflows.
+Jarred works as an Algorithmic Trading Developer at Rand Merchant Bank focused on trading system frontends.
 In previous lives he's worked as a front-end web developer and also as an animator specializing in figure drawing and character rigging.<br/><br/><br/>

 <img src="/zach-2013-8-x-10.jpg" style="float: left; margin-right: 1em; width: 10em; clear: both;">